skjolber/csv-benchmark/README.md

 ### Single-shot
 What is measured is the __cold start__, which is how long the parsing take the first time.
 As much as possible, this includes things like class-loading and inital configuration / creation from a Reader.

-The results [1](https://skjolber.github.io/csv-benchmark/single-shot-1/index.html), [100](https://skjolber.github.io/csv-benchmark/single-shot-100/index.html), [1000](https://skjolber.github.io/csv-benchmark/single-shot-1000/index.html), [100000](https://skjolber.github.io/csv-benchmark/single-shot-100000/index.html), [500000](https://skjolber.github.io/csv-benchmark/single-shot-500000/index.html), [1000000](https://skjolber.github.io/csv-benchmark/single-shot-1000000/index.html) must be taken with a grain of salt.
+The [results](https://skjolber.github.io/csv-benchmark/single-shot/index.html) must be taken with a grain of salt.
 Most of these will differ quite a lot from run to run, but the current results give a ballpark picture of the performance.

 The results show that the [SimpleFlatMapper] beats [univocity-parsers] when file size increases.
 However [sesseltjonna-csv] performs better than both.

-When parsing a lot of different CSV file formats, libraries using the same parser will probably have an advantage on the JIT side as there will be fewer files to compile and thus more of the overall time will be spent running JIT-optimized code paths.

 ### Sample time
 What is measured here is the __warm start__, which is how long the parsing takes after an initial warmup (i.e. for repeated use).
 The warmup here referes to the Just-in-time-compilator to do its optimizations, which takes place after something like a second of back to back invocation of the code.
 Basically these optimizations usually mean inlining methods and compiling the bytecode to platform-specific native code.

-Below [1000]((https://skjolber.github.io/csv-benchmark/sample-time-1-100-1000/index.html)) rows takes at most 1.1 milliseconds for all libraries, 1 million rows takes less than a second: [10000-1000000](https://skjolber.github.io/csv-benchmark/sample-time/index.html).
+Below [1000](https://skjolber.github.io/csv-benchmark/sample-time-1-100-1000/index.html) rows takes at most 1.1 milliseconds for all libraries, 1 million rows takes less than a second: [10000-1000000](https://skjolber.github.io/csv-benchmark/sample-time/index.html).

-[SimpleFlatMapper] beats [sesseltjonna-csv] in one of the benchmarks, otherwise is it quite consistenly [sesseltjonna-csv] fastest, [SimpleFlatMapper] second and [univocity-parsers] third.
+[SimpleFlatMapper] beats [sesseltjonna-csv] in one of the raw String benchmarks, otherwise is it quite consistenly [sesseltjonna-csv] fastest, [SimpleFlatMapper] second and [univocity-parsers] third.

+When parsing a lot of different CSV file formats, libraries using a static parser implementation will have an advantage on the JIT side as there will be fewer files to compile and thus more of the overall time will be spent running JIT-optimized code paths.
+In practice though, the number of CSV files (and ordering of the columns) is usually limited.

 ### Bootstrap time